Double bassist Pierre-Emmanuel de Maistre joined the Royal Concertgebouw Orchestra in August 2013.

 Chamber music is an important part of de Maistre’s career; in 2007, he took part in the Seiji Ozawa International Academy, a summer quartet course in Geneva.

-Pierre-Emmanuel plays a double bass from the collection of RCO donors’ foundation Stichting Donateurs, a B. S. Fendt built in London in 1850.
+Pierre-Emmanuel plays a double bass from the collection of RCO Foundation, a Bergonzi family double bass, built in Cremona in 1760.